 His third book is a collection of stories told from the point of view of 16 iconic Swansea City players, who reveal their favourite games in a Swansea City shirt.
 Each chapter is based on an exclusive one-to-one interview with each player.
 This book includes a foreword from John Hartson.
 You can buy this book here.

 Another part of the bestselling Bluffer’s Guide series, this time on the wonderful world of whisky.
 This is a co-authored book, alongside David Milstead.
-Sadly, due to the Coronavirus pandemic, the physical publication of this book has been delayed until 2021, although you can currently buy the eBook here.
+Sadly, due to the Coronavirus pandemic, the physical publication of this book has been delayed, although you can currently buy the eBook here.

 Before books, the majority of Chris’s day-to-day writing work is carried out for a handful of businesses around the world.
 He writes everything from articles and opinion pieces to web copy, reviews, press releases and blog posts on a range of topics, from sport, fitness and nutrition, to travel, technology and music.
 You can check out his highly-rated profile on UpWork, although if you are interested in working with him, get in touch directly for better rates.